Sinking of MV Marina Baru 2B: Design flaws

 Testimonies gathered from the survivors revealed that water entered the ferry through the bow door.
 Additional testimonies were given by the crews, who claimed that before the sinking they heard a crack near the bridge.
 The investigation revealed that there was a divider in the structure of the bow.
 This divider was responsible to prevent any water from entering the passenger area.
 Nearby, there was an access door to the forecastle deck.
 Investigators noted that the seal and the locking mechanism on the door was poor.
 The force of the wave was propelled by the captain's decision to move directly against the waves.
 Thus, the waves managed to tear open the access door, which was located on the forecastle deck of the ferry.
-The divider was proven to be not waterproof, thus allowing water to enter to the passenger area.
+The divider was proven to be not waterproof, thus allowing water to enter the passenger area.

 Investigation revealed that most doors on MV Marina Baru 2B were not waterproof.
 The doors should've been equipped with waterproof seals.
 Additionally, the investigation team found that there was a window in the engine compartment.
 The no-glass window was located at a close proximity with the waterline.
 Investigators noted that any openings were prohibited in the engine compartment.
 The ventilation on the engine compartment was also located at a near proximity with the waterline.
 During the sinking, MV Marina Baru 2B rolled several times.
 Investigators noted that there was a high chance that water managed to enter the ferry through the openings.